Frequently Asked Questions

 How would you describe your photography style?

-Fun, fresh, soft and journalistic.
-I love happy colors and soft textures.
+Fun, fresh, journalistic and timeless.
+I love vivid colors and soft textures.
 I love to capture movement, expression and affection.
 I also really love blending into the background most of the time and capturing the real, the raw and the un-staged.
 Most of all, I love making your vision come to life!
 It is so much fun for me to capture the essence of your style and personality while we're shooting.

 How much will it cost for you to shoot my wedding?
 And why do wedding photographers cost so dang much?!

-Wedding coverage starts at $2500.
+Wedding coverage starts at $2900.
 Please inquire about details, options and add-ons.
-The reason it costs "that much" is because I spend at least triple the amount of time that we spent shooting on culling, organizing, editing, tweaking, adjusting, framing, exporting and posting.
+It costs "that much" because I spend at least triple the amount of time that we spent shooting on culling, organizing, editing, tweaking, adjusting, framing, exporting and posting.
 Not only that, but a business takes a lot of time and resources to run.
 From answering emails, to website management, to advertising, to networking and educating...
 You're hiring an experienced business owner - not a hobbyist!

 I also wholeheartedly believe that when it comes to weddings, your photographer is the most important vendor choice that you will make.
 I know I'm totally biased in saying that, but I stand by my words.
 Your cake will be eaten, your decorations will get thrown away or donated, your flowers will wilt and your dress won't be worn again - at least by you.
 You may even lose your wedding ring one day!
 How will you remember one of the most beautiful days of your life, if not for the pictures?